Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

     <figcaption>Interpreter vs compiler</figcaption>
 </figure>

-As you can see, even without optimisations, bfc is comfortably outperforming this interpreter.
-Faster interpreters exist, so let's look at optimisations we can add to our compiler.
+Clearly we're off to a good start, even without optimisations.
+However, interpreters exist that are much faster than this dumb implementation, so let's look at optimisations.

-## Collapsing Increments
+## Combining Increments

-Let's look at some peephole optimisations.
+There are a range of peephole optimisations possible with BF.
+The most commonly implemented approach is combining increments.
 Consider the BF program `++`.
 This increments current cell twice.
 Our baseline compiler would convert this to:

     cell_val := load(cell_ptr)
     cell_val := cell_val + 1